 - Your referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).

 - Everyday footwear/ sporting shoes.

+- Your private health fund care, Medicare card, or DVA card (if applicable).

+Third capture: - Your referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).

+- Everyday footwear/ sporting shoes.

-- Your private health fund care, Medicare card, pension, DVA card (if applicable).
+- Your private health fund care, Medicare card, or DVA card (if applicable).